United Nations as new global governance ?

 But, how to do to transmit sale taxes?

-As often, what could resemble an American interstate problem will therefore also apply outside United States internationally because online marketplaces around the world will therefore have to comply with the same American laws and transmit sale taxes in States of consumption in USA and elsewhere too.
-Similar systems will be applied by new laws and directives in the EU in 2021 and in France from 2020.
+As often, what could resemble an American interstate problem will therefore also apply outside United States internationally because online marketplaces around the world will have to comply with the same American laws and transmit sale taxes in States of consumption in USA and elsewhere too.
+Similar systems with the facilities of e-invoicing will be probably applied by new laws and directives in the EU after 2025 and in France from 2023 following the mandatory e-invoicing.
+These returned sale taxes essential to finance the actual crisis in several domains.

-The court decision, in its text, did not specify how sale taxes should be returned.
-Already major online marketplaces have offered to make the Good Samaritans, wanting to levy these taxes for the benefit of their customers’ countries.
+The Court decision, in its text, did not specify how sale taxes should be returned and already major online marketplaces have offered to make the Good Samaritans, wanting to levy these taxes for the benefit of their customers’ countries.

 It is likely that this solution will not be accepted by States, whether they are senders or receptionists, at any given time, of these sale taxes for two main reasons (other reasons in this article in DAGTVA response to the Pillar 1 of the OECD):